Dany Goldraij

 Can I live in Russia speaking English?

 No, you cannot normally live in Russia just by speaking English.
 Very few people here speak English.
-In supermarkets, banks, restaurants, buses, and everywhere else you will have to speak Russian.
-People here expect foreigners to speak in Russian.
+It would be best to talk to Russians in supermarkets, banks, restaurants, buses, and everywhere else.
+People here expect foreigners to communicate in Russian.

 Can I live in Russia without knowing Russian?

-It turns out, once you settle, surviving in Russia is possible, even if you don’t speak Russian.
+It turns out that once you settle, surviving in Russia is possible, even if you don’t speak Russian.

 English in Latin America